hangify/Central/readme.md

 Masonry is great.
 But centering the content in Masonry is a nightmare when the width of the content is changing.
-Furthermore, Masonry provides a lot of functionality Hangify just don't need.
+Furthermore, Masonry provides a lot of functionality Hangify just doesn't need.

 Floating is simple but centering the content relative to the container div is not simple.